 - offering flexible working hours

-Any information provided about your disability, will be protected under the Equality Act 2010 and the Data Protection Act 1998.
+Any information you give about your disability is protected under the Data Protection Act 2018.

-Successful applicants offered a place on a teacher training course, may be asked to complete a fitness questionnaire prior to commencing the programme.
-Training providers shouldn’t ask all-encompassing health questions, but should ensure that they only ask targeted and relevant health-related questions, which are necessary to ensure that a person is able to teach.
+If you’re offered a place on a teacher training course, you may have to complete a fitness questionnaire before starting.
+Training providers should only ask relevant questions to make sure you’re able to teach.

-Helpful information for adjustments for disabled students while studying.
+Helpful information on adjustments for disabled students while studying.